makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Sélène winced and nodded.
 "I really am sorry, Aiden.
 I didn't mean to.
 I didn't mean to hurt you."

 Aiden slipped his paws up into Sélène's.
 "I know you didn't, sweetheart.
-You're right that it did-- that it does hurt, but I'm still not totally sure why."
+You're right that it did-- that it does hurt, but I'm still not totally sure why.
+Maybe I just accepted things intellectually without understanding them.
+It's hard, Sélène."

 Clutching at her husband's paws helped keep Sélène from picking, so she held on, even if she felt a little gross with what blood was left in her fur.
 "Hurting you is the last thing I want, Aiden."